pratik-anurag/feluda/README.md

 - Flag dependencies with licenses that may restrict personal or commercial use.
 - Flag dependencies with licenses that may be incompatible with your project's license.
 - Generate compliance files (NOTICE and THIRD_PARTY_LICENSES) for legal requirements.
+- Generate Software Bill of Materials (SBOM) in SPDX format for security and compliance.
 - Output results in plain text, JSON or TUI formats.
 There's also a gist format which is available in strict mode to output a single line only.
 - CI/CD support for Github Actions and Jenkins.
 - Verbose mode gives an enhanced view of all licenses.